-- Can only be used where livestock are being excluded from a watercourse - For wooden gates construct the gate out of timber in a style that is traditional to the local area OR if there is no local gate style then construct the gate to the specifications shown below - Hang and clap all styles of gate separately from an adjoining fence line - do not use the hanging post as an end strainer.
+- Can only be used where livestock are being excluded from a watercourse. - For wooden gates construct the gate out of timber in a style that is traditional to the local area OR if there is no local gate style then construct the gate to the specifications shown below. - Hang and clap all styles of gate separately from an adjoining fence line - do not use the hanging post as an end strainer. - Either set gate posts at least 900mm into the ground and surround with concrete at least 450mm by 450mm wide, and 600mm deep, or erect gate posts without concrete surrounds and set at least 1.1m below the ground surface, with the soil compacted around the posts in 150mm layers.
+Weather cap the top of the gate posts, if wooden.